felipealbrecht/DeepBlue-Manual/02-data-types/02-02-annotations.md

 ## Annotations

-The auxiliary genomic regions data is organized as Annotations in DeepBlue.
+The auxiliary genomic regions data is organized as *Annotations* in DeepBlue.
-Each Annotation is composed by a regions set, a name, *Genome*, and *user* attributes.
+Each Annotation is composed by a region set, a name, genome, and *user* attributes.

-Annotations are used to store genomic regions that do not come from an epigenomic Experiment, but contain other (epi-)genetic information.
-Examples of Annotations are: CpG Islands and Genes.
-It is possible to list all available Annotations using the [list_annotations](http://deepblue.mpi-inf.mpg.de/api.html#api-list_annotations) command.
+Annotations are used to store genomic regions that do not come from an epigenomic experiment, but contain other (epi-)genetic information.
+Examples of annotations are: CpG islands and genes.
+It is possible to list all available annotations using the [list_annotations](http://deepblue.mpi-inf.mpg.de/api.html#api-list_annotations) command.
 The *list_annotations* command has two parameters: *Genome* and *user_key*.

-The following snipped demonstrate how to list all available Annotations for the genome assembly *hg19*:
+The following source code demonstrates how to list all available annotations for the genome assembly *hg19*:

 ```python
 import xmlrpclib